-23. The landlord submitted a copy of a termination notice issued on 20 October 2022 with an effective date of 31 October 2022 (L#5).
+23. The landlord submitted a copy of a termination notice issued on 08 February 2023 with an effective date of 21 February 2023 (L#5).
 The notice was a standard notice of termination under Section 19 of the Residential Tenancies Act, 2018.
-The landlord testified that the termination notice was hand delivered on the day it was issued by the building manager.
+The landlord testified that the termination notice was posted to the tenant's door on 09 February 2023.

-24. According to the landlord's records, the tenant owed \$316.00 in rent on the day the termination notice was issued.
+24. According to the landlord's records, the tenant owed \$817.00 in rent on the day the termination notice was issued.
 The landlord is seeking an order for vacant possession of the rented premises because arrears remain on the account.